AGA-Datathon-2023/Dataminers/README.md

 - Center Coverage Rate

 Each of the metrics is intended to solve one or a group of closely related questions.
 And they performed well both measuring the program impact and identifying potential inequality.
 We believe that our metrics can also inspire data analytics practitioners to build more precise and unbiased metrics in their own domain of work.

+### Automated Analytics Pipeline
+Apart from conduting data analysis on multiple public datasets, we also managed to develop an automated data analytics pipeline that fetches external datasets and transform them into format ready for visualization and finding insights.